VLookup vs IndexMatch – What To Use?

 This article will look at both methods and when to use VLookup vs Index Match.

-Both Vlookup and Index Match are covered during our advanced Excel training.
+Both Vlookup and Index Match are covered during our advanced Excel training as they are a little tricky to use.

-Note: You can also used named ranges in Vlookup formulas
+Note: You can also use named ranges in Vlookup formulas!

 Cell to be calculated from column